•

 Lives and works in São Paulo.

-Maria studied Art Psychotherapy at Goldsmiths College, London (1998), and graduated (2020) in Art: History, Criticism and Curatorship from the Pontifical Catholic University of São Paulo (PUC-SP).
+Maria studied Art Psychotherapy at Goldsmiths College, London (1998), and graduated (2020) in Art: History, Criticism, and Curatorship from the Pontifical Catholic University of São Paulo (PUC-SP).

 In 2017, she held the solo show “Survivência dos Vagalumes” at Sé Galeria and in 2018 she participated in the group exhibition “Women at the Collection of the Sea”.
-In 2019, he performed the solo show “8 Movements” at the Simon Preston Gallery, New York.
+In 2019, he performed the solo show “8 Movements” at the Simon Preston Gallery, in New York.

 • Maria Thereza Alves